 Mental health and faith are not opponents.
 The neuroscience of depression, anxiety, and suicidal crisis has clarified something that good pastoral theology always intuited: that a person in acute psychological distress is not operating from the same cognitive and volitional platform as a person in a calm state of full deliberative freedom.
 The Church that understands this — that takes mental illness as seriously as it takes physical illness, that provides access to professional support rather than only spiritual counsel, that creates communities where people in darkness do not feel they have to hide to remain welcome — is the Church that looks most like the one who touched the leper, stopped for the woman at the well, and answered the desperate father's cry with a healing rather than a theology lesson.

-For a deeper look at how faith and mental health intersect and how prayer engages the neurological systems that depression most deeply disrupts, read our article on the 2,000-year-old cognitive therapy hack.
-And if you or someone you love is carrying the specific weight of anxiety alongside these darker thoughts, our article on why you should never pray for an easy life speaks to the theology of persisting through darkness with hope.
+For a deeper look at how faith and mental health intersect, and how prayer engages the neurological systems that depression most deeply disrupts, read our article on the 2,000-year-old cognitive therapy hack backed by neuroscience.

 "The Lord is close to the broken-hearted and saves those who are crushed in spirit."